 The primary role of these swords was for fighting, although they go beyond just being military swords.
-They are works of art, created and crafted by only the most skillful craftsmen and swordsmiths.
+They are works of art, created and crafted by only the most skilful craftsmen and swordsmiths.
 Even today, Japanese swords are produced by craftsmen with decades of experience and expertise when it comes to samurai swords.

 Almost everyone knows about the katana, but there are many more types of Japanese swords.
-There’s the odachi sword, tachi sword, ninja sword, and a whole host of other models that not many people know of.
+There’s the odachi sword, Tachi sword, ninja sword, and a whole host of other models that not many people know of.

 In this article, I’ve gathered together 20 types of Japanese swords that are not as known to the general public.
-These are real pieces of art, but in their core, they are fighting swords (most of them) with a unique design – something we simply don’t see in the West.
+These are real pieces of art, but at their core, they are fighting swords (most of them) with a unique design – something we simply don’t see in the West.

-Not two types of Japanese swords are the same – they vary in shape, size, type of handle, the grain structure, building materials, and the grain tempered on the edge of the sword.
+Not two types of Japanese swords are the same – they vary in shape, size, type of handle, grain structure, building materials, and the grain tempered on the edge of the sword.

 Sit back and relax.
 Observe the beauty of the variety that comes with Japanese swords.

-Odachi, or nodachi sword, as it’s sometimes called, was a samurai sword that was one of the more traditional swords used by the samurais on a battlefield.
+Odachi, or Nodachi sword, as it’s sometimes called, was a samurai sword that was one of the more traditional swords used by the samurais on a battlefield.

 The odachi sword is a big, two-handed sword that was mainly used against cavalry in open-field battles.
 As they were too big to be sheathed on one’s waist, they were either sheathed on one’s back, or they were carried in hand or held by a helper.

-The word odachi, or nodachi, translates to the “great sword”, and is an equivalent to the longsword from the West.
+The word odachi, or Nodachi, translates to the “great sword”, and is an equivalent to the longsword from the West.
 However, the production of these samurai blades was much more complex.
 Due to their length (90cm, or 35.8 inches), the regular heat treatment was harder due to the length of the blade.
 And because the blade was curved, it required a skilled swordsmith to produce an odachi sword.

-The tachi sword was a predecessor to the katana.
+The Tachi sword was a predecessor to the katana.
 They share many similarities, although there are some vital differences between the two.

 The production of the blade was a complicated one.
 It had to be made in a set amount of time and from the correct materials.
 It also had to follow specific instructions as to how the blade should look.
-Namely, a tachi sword had a blade of around 70-80 cm (27-31 inches), was longer than a katana, had a bigger curve, and was also thinner.
+Namely, a Tachi sword had a blade of around 70-80 cm (27-31 inches), was longer than a katana, had a bigger curve, and was also thinner.

 When we think of Japanese swords, most of us think of a katana sword.
 That’s because they are historically and traditionally one of the most common swords used by the samurais.
 And katanas only became a popular choice during the Shinto period (1596-1780), although they were already in use earlier.

-A katana was meant to be held by two hands, and were a popular choice for close combat.
-Usually, they were smaller than the tachi swords, although they were still quite substantial.
+A katana was meant to be held by two hands and were a popular choice for close combat.
+Usually, they were smaller than the Tachi swords, although they were still quite substantial.
 They were about 60-70 cm (27-28 inches) in size.
-The blades were curved, although not as much as the tachi blades.
+The blades were curved, although not as much as the Tachi blades.

 Traditional katanas were slightly different from modern katanas.
 They were larger, longer, and more substantial.
 And katanas held up all the way until today.
 During WW2, they were a preferred weapon of choice of the fighters.
 For a brief period after WW2, katanas were banned, although they began to be produced after 1953 again.

-Katanas are made from Japanese steel called tamahagane, which is folded several times to create a sturdy blade.
+Katanas are made from Japanese steel called Tamahagane, which is folded several times to create a sturdy blade.
 The older the steel is, the better the blade will be, but it will also cost more.
 But it’s the curving procedure that makes a katana a marvel.